-The Colville National Forest does not provide maps of Christmas tree cutting areas.
 Most of the Forest is open to harvesting Christmas trees except as described in the "Need to Know" and "Planning your Trip" sections of your permit.
+We have provided District Christmas tree permit maps to assist you in determining which roads are open to vehicles (note that forest roads are not plowed during the winter) between December 1st and 31st.

 Please be sure to review these sections of your permit to ensure you harvest your tree from an open area on the Forest and be sure to read and agree to all the tips and guidelines when selecting your tree.